-In moderation, juice can be part of a balanced diet that leads to weight loss.
-However, all-juice diets or fasts are not a sustainable way to reach a moderate weight and may also have health risks.
+In moderation, juice can be part of a balanced diet that can help a person lose weight.
+However, all-juice diets or fasts are not a sustainable way to reach a moderate weight.
+Juicing for weight loss may also have health risks.

 Juice fasts are a type of “crash diet.”
 These diets involve making extreme dietary changes for rapid weight loss, which may lead to side effects, such as fatigue or nutritional deficiencies.